 Webcourse: Each student is REQUIRED to complete an assignment on Webcourse by the end of the first week of class.

-Course Goals: To have students become proficient in understanding state of the art technical literature (i.e., scientific journal publications) in technical areas that use picosecond and femtosecond photonic technologies and applications.
+Course Goals: To have students become proficient in understanding state of the art technical literature (i.e., scientific journal publications) in areas that develop and use picosecond and femtosecond photonic technologies for scientific and commercial applications.